-High ceilings and curved walls, elaborate cornice detailing, and fabulously enormous windows; these were some of the stunning features in this London apartment.
-With the task of creating a space perfect for entertaining within this backdrop, the home has now been given a sophisticated makeover boasting metal finishes, stone textures, and a riveting monochromatic color palette that evokes luxury and high design.
+High ceilings and curved walls, elaborate cornice detailing, and fabulously enormous windows; these are some of the stunning features in this sophisticated apartment situated in London.
+The owners wanted to create a space especially for entertaining and thus decided to give the home a total makeover.
+The resulting interior boasts metal finishes, stone textures, and a riveting monochromatic color palette that evokes luxury and high design.

 Along the corridor, you can already get a sense of the owners’ international heritage.
-The house belongs to a young entrepreneurial couple in their early 30s who spend a lot of time traveling or living in different places.
-As their first home together they were excited to make sure they had a space that combined their interests in travel.
+They’re a young entrepreneurial couple who spend a lot of time traveling and living in different places.
+For their first home together, they were excited to create a space that combined their interests in travel.
 They desired a design that strayed close to the warm industrial look.
 At the same time, they hoped to mostly use natural materials.

-The kitchen and dining room opens up to a sophisticated and clean look, with plenty of contrast between the white walls and the deep colors of the kitchen cabinets, as well as the accent wall along the one hand side.
-Plenty of light floods in, and the working fireplace has been retained.
+The kitchen and dining room open up to a sophisticated and clean look.
+The interior features plenty of contrast between the white walls and the deep colors of the kitchen cabinets and accent wall.
 While the dark wall could be overwhelming in other spaces, the statement mirror breaks things up.
 The marble mantelpiece and working fireplace also work as eye-catching statements in the room.

-Previously the room had been a reception room, but it was the main requirement of the renovation to make this space into a large kitchen and dining room that felt like it could be used for other things.
-With the plethora of seating, welcoming art collection and the comfy looking chairs, I can see how this room could quite easily become a central pivot point of the apartment.
+Previously a reception room, the space was renovated into an open-plan kitchen and dining room.
+With the plethora of seating, in addition to the welcoming art collection, we can see how this room could quite easily become a central pivot point of the apartment.

-This round area is one of my favorite parts of the room.
-Striking with black and white stripes, paired against the softer marble pattern and combined with the wood frame chairs: it’s a great look!
+This round area is undoubtedly one of our favorite parts of the room.
+Striking, with black and white stripes paired against the softer marble pattern: it’s a great look!

-There were plenty of lighting elements also included in the refurbishment, with as much as it was possible to have them all working on dimmable switches.
+The designer included plenty of lighting elements with dimmable switches in the refurbishment.
 It made the room open to different moods and functions.

-Having such an exceptionally high ceiling meant that the room was well suited for a large chandelier or statement piece of lighting for the room.
-The bronze framed Array pendant by CTO lighting was a great choice, because it can be angled over different elements of the kitchen island and breakfast bar but with its gold inner lining and cotton shades it also emits a warm glow.
-The black finish looks great with the other dark elements of the room.
+Having such a high ceiling meant that the room is well suited for a large chandelier.
+The bronze framed Array pendant by CTO Lighting is a great choice because it can be angled over different elements of the kitchen island and breakfast bar.
+What’s more, its gold inner lining and cotton shades emits a beautiful warm glow.

-Roselind Wilson Design, who oversaw the project, gave a lot of attention to the metal finishes not only in the kitchen but the bathroom too, to make sure different styles were complemented.
+When designing the apartment, Roseline Wilson gave a lot of attention to the metal finishes, not only in the kitchen but the bathroom too, to complement different styles.

-A careful mix of antiqued and vintage brass, as well as dark bronze, was specified.
+The owners specified a careful mix of antiqued and vintage brass, as well as dark bronze.
 Where the exact finish could not be achieved in the piece, such as in the towel rail, it was made bespoke to achieve the exact specification.

-The home owners were thrilled with their new, edgy home.
-A sophisticated apartment where they can invite friends, and embrace modern architecture.
-It is a dynamic space that creates the perfect setting for their new life at home together.
+Overall, the home owners were thrilled with their new home.
+A sophisticated apartment where they can invite friends and embrace modern architecture – it’s the perfect setting for their new life together.